 The Galway International Oyster & Seafood Festival is an annual three day event held on the last weekend of September in the centre of Galway City.
 Established in 1954, the Galway International Oyster & Seafood Festival has welcomed over half a million visitors, consuming more than 3 million oysters.
 Competitors from all over the world converge on Galway at the end of September every year to compete for this acclaimed international accolade.
 The main events are two Oyster Opening Championships, the Irish Oyster Opening Championship and the World Oyster Opening Championship.
 Other events include a Masquerade Gala, a seafood trail, a silent disco and a family day featuring everything from cookery demonstrations, to jazz and circus skills workshops.
 Fabulous live music and scrumptious seafood provide an ambient backdrop to the excitement of the competitions.
 Meat, vegan and veggie options are also available in the festival marquee.Stop off to savour these tasty treats and share the flavour of the festival for an unforgettable experience.
 Click on the event website link provided and learn more about the schedule of events.

 The coastal town of El Jadida has been associated with horses for centuries.
 As the greatest gathering of its kind on the African continent, the show draws thousands of visitors each year to indulge their passion for all things equine in a unique setting.
 The El Jadida horse show stands among the most renowned horse shows in the entire world and it is well versed in the art of winning your heart with six days of contests, shows, competitions and seminars.
-To find out more you can go directly to the event website we have listed for you on this page.
+Click on the event website link provided and learn more about the schedule of events.

 What is Bonnaroo?Since its inception in 2002, Bonnarro has been one of the staples of the American music festival calendar.
 Held on a huge farm in Manchester, Tennessee the event regularly draws the biggest names in music from Bob Dylan and Bruce Springsteen to Jay-Z and Lizzo.
 While music of course takes center stage, there are a huge range of activities that take place over the four days including a ‘Broo’ers Festival’ featuring craft beers, a silent disco, film screenings, parades, yoga classes, a village market and more.Need to KnowBonnaroo is an all-ages event, children of any age are welcome when accompanied by an adult.The festival also features, ‘Soberoo’ which is for any attendees who wish to remain sober throughout the event, there are daily meetings and designated substance free camping areas.Did You Know?The name Bonnaroo comes from a 1974 Dr John album titled Desitively Bonnaroo – which in New Orleans Creole slang means, ‘best on the street’.